 The AS Level option blocks are optimised each year to minimise clashes for Year 11 BSK students who are intending to enter the Sixth Form and who are likely to meet the entry requirements.

-Each year, we make every effort to carry the AS option blocks forward to create the following year's A2 blocks, in order that students who start AS Level courses can, if they meet the entrance requirements for Year 13, continue to complete full A Levels in those subjects.
+Each year, we make every effort to carry the AS option blocks forward to create the following year's A2 blocks, in order that students who complete AS Level courses can, if they meet the entrance requirements for Year 13, also complete full A Levels in those subjects.

 A full-time Sixth Form Coordinator (SFC) leads the Sixth Form students.
-Her office is within the Sixth Form Centre and her role includes the team-building required to enable the Sixth Formers to develop real independence.
+His office is within the Sixth Form Centre and his role includes the team-building required to enable the Sixth Formers to develop real independence.